Jr1213/udacity-project-one/README.md

 # Brief

-this project include :
+this project includes:
-1- responsive navbar appened to ul element add dynimcally new section to navbar.
+1- responsive navbar appened to ul element add dynamically new section to the navbar.
-2- automactlly detect the the section in viewport and add active calss to it 3- responive desing using media query to work well with all devices
+2- automatically detect the section in the viewport and add active class to it 3- responsive design using media query to work well with all devices

-# How to run project
+# How to run the project

-1- colne this reposistory
+1- Colne this repository
 2- open the file index.html